 Pictured above, this 18-hole, par-72 Branson golf course should be on every golfer’s ‘must-play’ list.
 Featuring generous fairways, and large, fast undulating greens protected by strategically-scattered bunkers, the course is as challenging as it is fun to play.

 Golfers will find that each hole is varied and every hole needs to be navigated with a strategic approach if you want to score well.
-Designed by Tiger Woods, this Big Cedar Lodge course has a number of memorable holes, with a variety of fun par-3’s and some short risk/reward par-4’s.
+Designed by Tiger Woods, this Big Cedar Lodge course has a number of memorable holes, with a variety of fun par 3 golf courses and some short risk/reward par-4’s.

 Golfers will find the par-5 4th hole to be an excellent risk-reward opportunity, as it features a severe elevation change from tee to green.
 The small green is protected by water that comes into play and large oval bunkers, so you need to be accurate.